Best CFexpress cards for 2022

 • Expensive

-Lexar recently released this Diamond Series card, with bold claims of it being the fastest CFexpress ever.
+Lexar recently this Diamond Series card, with bold claims of it being the fastest CFexpress ever.
 It states that you’ll get 1,900 MB/s max read speeds, 1,700 MB/s max write speeds, and a minimum sustained write speed of 1,600 MB/s.
 Unsurprisingly, those numbers don’t hold up in testing done by PetaPixel.
 Other cards have faster peak and sustained read and write speeds, but it still is very near the top of the pack.

 Finally, this Lexar card meets the Compact Flash Association’s qualifications for VPG 400 certification.
 That means it has a minimum sustained write speed of 400MB/s and can keep up with even the most professional cinema video cameras.
 Thus, professional cinematographers will be able to take.